Granada Attractions

 Guided tour of Alhambra, Generalife & Albaicín

-This guided tour starts at 10 am when you enter Alhambra Palace.
+This guided tour begins as you enter the majestic Alhambra Palace.

 Later you visit Albaicín, Granada’s old quarter.